mplspunk/awesome-privacy-engineering/README.md

 * [Detecting PII Using Amazon Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/get-started-api-pii.html) - To detect entities that contain personally identifiable information (PII) in a document, use the Amazon Comprehend DetectPiiEntities operation.
 * [Octopii](https://github.com/redhuntlabs/Octopii) - Octopii is an open-source AI-powered PII scanner that can look for image assets such as Government IDs, passports, photos and signatures in a directory.
 * [Data Profiler](https://github.com/capitalone/DataProfiler) - DataProfiler is a Python library created by Capital One to make data analysis, monitoring, and sensitive data detection easy.
+* [PII Catcher](https://github.com/tokern/piicatcher) - Scan databases and data warehouses for PII data.
+Tag tables and columns in data catalogs like Amundsen and Datahub.

 ### Privacy Tech Series by [Lea Kissner](https://twitter.com/leakissner?lang=en)
 ---